 Q. You call yourself a data management engine.
 What's that mean?

 Data management engines help users organize, monitor and execute tasks.
 We realize that might not sound like much, especially given the claims made by others.
 However, our goal is not to change the way you work.
 We aim to help you work better.
 That means we don’t generate quotes, instead we make it easier for you to get them from your current carriers and general agents.
 We don’t create ACA forms.
 Instead we make it easier for your clients to get the information to ACA Administrators that do.

 Q. How much does NextAgency cost?

 NextAgency is a great investment.
-And during our Survive Q4 Discount Program it’s an even greater value: by subscribing to NextAgency before December 31, 2016 you’ll save 50% on our regular pricing through March 31, 2017.
-(Brokers subscribing or renewing after March 31st will pay the regular fee).
+And during our Impatient Discount Program it’s an even greater value: 50% through September 30, 2017.

 NextAgency’s regular licensing fee is just $225 per month or $2,250 per year for the first broker and the agency.
 For each additional broker in your agency the fee is reduced to $125 per month or $1,250 per year.

 We’re strong supporters of NAHU here, so NAHU members save.
 Their monthly fee is $200 per month or $2,000 per year for the first broker and your agency.
 The license for each additional NAHU member broker is only $100 per month or $1,000 per year.

 There’s no licensing fee for support staff.
 Because when we say NextAgency is “Simply Affordable,” we mean it.